1 / 10

 Refinement and noise levels

-The 1.0 EcoBoost engine is nice and quiet, but it does transmit a bit of vibration through the steering wheel and pedals, especially with a few revs on.
+The 1.0 EcoBoost engine is nice and quiet in the Ford Focus, but it does transmit a bit of vibration through the steering wheel and pedals, especially with a few revs on.
 The power delivery also has a slightly stuttery, staccato quality that also makes things feel a shade less smooth.
 It’s noticeable, but it’s not something that’ll annoy you.

 You’ll have no complaints over the 1.5 EcoBoost, though: they’re very smooth and quiet when you want them to be, and emit a pleasant rasp when you work them harder.
 Special mention, though, should go to the 1.5 EcoBlue, which stays amazingly smooth and quiet at all times.
 Many executive saloons don’t have diesel engines this cultured.